Myocardial Abscess

 History

-Physicians must maintain a high index of suspicion to diagnose patients who have myocardial abscess.
-Many of the clinical features of this condition reflect the symptoms and signs of the clinical setting that predisposes to development of the abscess.
+Physicians must maintain a high index of suspicion to diagnose patients with myocardial abscess.
+Many of the clinical features of this condition reflect the symptoms and signs of the clinical setting, most commonly bacteremia and infective endocarditis, which predisposes to development of the abscess.

 Infective endocarditis is associated with the following:

-One must bear in mind certain constellations of symptoms that may raise the suggestion of myocardial abscess.
-For example, fever is the most common symptom, presenting in 80%-85% of patients.
+One must bear in mind a certain constellation of symptoms that may raise the suspicion for myocardial abscess.
+For example, fever is the most common symptom, presenting in 80-85% of patients.
 It is absent in some patients who are elderly; those who have CHF, severe debility, or chronic renal failure; and in patients with coagulase-negative staphylococcal infection and abscess.
-Another characteristic symptom is chills, which occurs in 42%-75% of cases.
+Another characteristic symptom is chills, which occurs in 42-75% of cases.

 Other signs and symptoms include the following: